ozunuane/mean-stack-implementation/Readme.md

 * I solved this problem by upgrading my node version to version, 17.0.0
 * After this I tried to start the server again and it ran successfully.

+* Ran a Sudo Reboot Command Hence therwas a changen in IP

 ![Project4pix16](https://user-images.githubusercontent.com/74002629/177743041-af433cfa-94af-45ac-a05d-beecdc2b2fcc.PNG)

 * Next I accessed the HTML page over the internet via port 3300 using the public IP: `http://34.200.223.160:3300/`